Undergraduate Study at UW–Madison

 Credits earned through UW–Madison study abroad programs are considered "residence credits."
 Credits and grades will be posted on the UW–Madison transcript.
 In general, credits earned abroad can count toward fulfilling college and major requirements in any UW–Madison school or college.
 Seniors who complete their major and degree requirements while abroad on a UW–Madison program may graduate at the end of their study abroad program.

 Each study program has its own eligibility requirements.
-Opportunities are available to students at all academic levels and for a range of program durations.
-Interested students benefit by talking with their academic advisor early in their academic career about how study abroad can fit into their academic plan.
+Opportunities are available to students at all academic levels and for a range of program durations from one week to one year.
+Interested students benefit by talking with their academic advisor early in their academic career about how study abroad can fit into their academic plan and future career goals.

 All programs are developed as cost-effectively as possible, recognizing the financial concerns of students.
 Overall the cost of study abroad includes items that students would have to pay for whether they were at home or abroad: academic fees, room and board, health insurance, and everyday living expenses such as telephone, local transportation, books, and supplies.

-Students who study abroad in UW–Madison-sponsored programs are eligible to use federal financial aid toward the costs of the program.
-Students choosing a summer program of at least four weeks also are eligible to use federal financial aid.
+Students who study abroad in UW–Madison-sponsored programs may be eligible to use federal financial aid toward the costs of the program.
+Students should meet with the UW–Madison Office of Student Financial Aid to discuss eligibility requirements.
 In addition, students can apply for scholarships specifically designated for use with study abroad programs.
 These include UW–Madison, national, and international scholarship opportunities.
 Students can also use most campus and academic department scholarships for UW–Madison-sponsored study abroad programs.